 Benefits of caesarean birth

-- urinary problems and problems with bladder control
+- problems with bladder control

 - pain during the birth

-- feelings of anxiety about vaginal birth and loss of control.
+- feelings of anxiety about vaginal birth and loss of control

 Risks of caesarean birth

-- wound infection
+- wound discomfort and infection

-- a longer hospital stay
+- a longer hospital stay and possible readmission

-- a longer recovery time, of up to six weeks
+- a longer recovery time

 If you are considering a planned caesarean, talk through your options through with your midwife, GP or obstetrician.
 If you’ve recently had a caesarean birth, read our article about recovery after a caesarean birth.

-This page was last reviewed in August 2018.
+This page was last reviewed in August 2022.